chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 sudo python get-pip.py
 sudo python3 get-pip.py
 ```
 The package manager is used to help maintain Python-specific packages, in the same way that the Raspbian Repository maintains software packages for the OS.
 One particular package we need is the Virtual Environment package and dependencies.
-The Virtual Envirnment enables the ability to create sandboxed environments where Python can can execute without interference from other python packages. (like having individual users on one system, where documents and such do not collide with one another).
+The Virtual Environment enables the ability to create sandboxed environments where Python can execute without interference from other python packages. (like having individual users on one system, where documents and such do not collide with one another).

 We can install these packages like so:
 ```